course-details-portlet

 Further on evaluation

-The individual written exam paper can be submitted when all the compulsory activities / work requirements are completed.
-The exam paper will be graded with a letter grade.
+There will be 2 written and 2 practical work requirements.
+The individual written exam paper can be submitted when all the compulsory activities/work requirements are completed.
+The exam paper will be graded passed/not passed

 Specific conditions